correia55/PollMeBot/README.md

 * -o - each option displays only the number of votes;
 * -n - users can vote in new options.

+#### Example
-#### Example: !poll -n party2night "Party tonight on the alley?"
+!poll -n party2night "Party tonight on the alley?"
 Yes No "Maybe if chicks"

 Note: the number of active polls per channel is limited to 5.